San Giusto, Lucca

 San Giusto is a church in Lucca, Tuscany, central Italy.
 Built over a pre-existing church, it dates to the second half of the 12th century.
-Named after 12th century Italian, Giustino Salce.
-This is where its name "San Giusto" comes from.
+Its titular is the 12th century Italian, Giustino Salce, whence the name "San Giusto".

 Description

 The present building has a nave and two aisles with apses.
 The façade has a mixed decoration, with white and black stripes in the upper part, forming two small superimposed loggias at the top.